Summertime is magical.

 - Friends and relatives with boats.
 Ah yes.
 The tried and true.
 If you’re fortunate enough to know anyone with a boat, be sure to accept any invites to the boat with them.
 And don’t show up empty-handed.
 YOU provide the beer, snacks, and gas money.
 Take them out to dinner afterward.
 Show some gratitude and appreciation.
 Anything you can do to offset their costs is appreciated because they are the ones paying through the water-soaked nose.

 - Buy a used boat as a project.
-This is a great idea and something my step-dad did years ago to wonderful effect.
+This is a great idea and something my step-dad did years ago to a wonderful effect.
 My folks purchased an old beat-up Catalina sailboat and my step-dad spent many months refurbishing that bad boy.
 It was a labor of love and craftsmanship, but the final product was amazing.
 They sailed for several years on the Great Lakes and when it came time to sell, they had no issues.
 And it didn’t hurt that they’d achieved financial independence by this point!
 If you like to work with your hands, take on a used sailboat and save some major coin.

 - Just be at the lake.
 Oftentimes you just simply don’t need a big boat to enjoy the summertime.
-Being on the beach or out on a canoe, kayak, and paddleboard is great fun too.
+Being on the beach or out on a canoe, kayak, or paddleboard is great fun too.
 Our routine these days is to head out to the amazing public beaches here in our metro on a sultry weekend day.
 It’s fun to sit on the beach and stare at the big powerboats moored offshore, while the people from the boat soak up rays on the beach.

-Boating is fun, but that doesn’t mean you have to go out and buy a dang boat.
+Boating is fun, but that doesn’t mean you have to go out and buy a boat.
 If you’re seeking financial independence or an early retirement especially, look into the alternatives above.
 Being at or on natural bodies of water is good for the soul.

 I am a child of the big water scene and will always have an affinity for lakeside fun.
 Nothing beats a long day of boating, beach time, grilling at the picnic table, and campfires by the water’s edge at night.

 But those memories can easily be made still with rented cabins and rented boats.
 Enjoy the rest of the summer, folks.
-And if you decide to rent that boat, do your rules of the water homework first, Cap’n!
+And if you decide to rent that boat, do your rules of the water homework first, Matey!